ln-komandur/IP-Cameras/README.md

 ### Restart vsftpd
 `sudo systemctl restart vsftpd` # *Restart vsftpd for changes to take effect*

+## Test vsftpd

-### Testing with filezilla
+### Test using filezilla
-1. Test using `hostname` to connect
+1. Test the ability to connect to the ftp server using
+    1.   `hostname`
-2. Test using intranet ip address
+    2.   intranet ip address
-3. Test using `ipcamera` user credentials to see if connections are successful
-4. Test using other user credentials to see if connections are unsuccessful
+2. Test user credentials to log into the ftp server using
+    1.   `ipcamera` user credentials for successful attempts
+    2.   credentials of other users on the ftp box for unsuccessful attempts. i.e. vsftpd should block them
-5. Test if TLS is working (from the certificate shown as well as login messages)
+3. Test if TLS is working from the certificate shown upon login as well as login messages)
-6. Test if directories are resrticted. i.e. cannot traverse above home directory
+4. Test if directories are restricted. i.e. cannot traverse above home directory
-7. Test if downloading from ftp location to local location is working
+5. Test if downloading from ftp location to local location is working
+6. Test if upload / create new file are working on the ftp location

-### Testing with Headless operation mode
+### Test headless operation
-Plug in the display dummy (in the HDMI or DisplayPort) and test ftp from a client on a different machine
+Boot the ftp box without a display / display dummy, keyboard and mouse connected to it.
+Connect to the ftp server from an ftp client on a different device.
+Some PCs may need a display dummy.

-### Testing ftp before any user logs into the desktop
+### Test ftp before any user ever logs into the ftp box
-This simulates a power failure situation
+This simulates a power failure situation when vsftpd should start on its own.
+A headless operation test may also be good to confirm this.

 ### Recode each video clip from H.264 codec to H.265 codec

 This halves the space needed to store videos.
 Download the [vsftpd-log-listener.sh](vsftpd-log-listener.sh), that watches the vsftpd log for successful uploads, and then converts .mp4 files with H.264 codecs to .mpg files with H.265 codecs.
 It runs the conversion of each .mp4 files as a separate process.
-Each H.265 video will be stored in an external mount point under a directory structure mirrored with the source, and as a .mpg file.
+Each H.265 video will be stored in an external mount point under a directory structure that mirrors the source, and as a .mpg file.
 The external drive's mount point is passed as a argument in the service definition, using the [Environment directive](https://www.baeldung.com/linux/systemd-multiple-parameters).
 The original H.264 file (as .mp4) will be deleted after successful conversion.

 `sudo chmod +x vsftpd-log-listener.sh` # *Permit executing the script*